sagarhm12/ai-prompt-rater/README.md

 # AI Prompt Rater

-A web app to rate your prompt and suggest a well-structured version using AI (OpenAI GPT-4).
+A web app to rate your prompt and suggest a well-structured version using AI .

 ---